 Grants will normally be made directly to researchers within academic or NHS institutions, rather than through a third party such as a grant-making charity that fundraises.
 The lead applicant should be the Principal Investigator responsible for the research.

-In certain circumstances, the Trust may make any grant offer to support research conditional upon securing an Intellectual Property Agreement for the sharing of any commercial revenues that may arise as a result of the work it has funded.
+In certain circumstances, the Trust may make any grant offer to support research conditional upon securing an Intellectual Property Agreement (see specimen) for the sharing of any commercial revenues that may arise as a result of the work it has funded.

 The Dunhill Medical Trust is a member of the Association of Medical Research Charities (AMRC).
 We support the principle of using animals in research when it is necessary to advance understanding of health and disease and to develop new treatments.
 This research only takes place where there is no alternative available.
 All AMRC member charities support this principle, as outlined in this statement.